WestDRI/wgpages/content/pythonhpc.md

 print("Time in seconds:", round(end-start,3))
 print(total)
 ```

+> Note: this particular code uses a lot of memory, so you might want to increase your request to
+> `--mem-per-cpu=11000`.

 The vectorized function is supposed to speed up calculating the terms, but our time becomes worse (14.72s)
 than the original calculation (6.625s).
 The reason: we are no longer replacing multiple Python lines with a